 - JWST ETC Creating a New Calculation: Instructions for setting up, editing, and running calculations in the ETC.

 - JWST ETC Backgrounds: Description of the available background options including example positions, dated backgrounds, and percentile options.

-- JWST ETC Wavelength of Interest: Explanation of the Wavelength of Interest option and how to make best use of it for ETC calculations.
+- JWST ETC Wavelength of Interest/Slice: Explanation of the Wavelength of Interest/Wavelength of Slice option and how to make best use of it in ETC calculations.

 - JWST ETC Batch Expansions: Details on the various batch expansion options that can be used for quick exploration of SNR for different filters and detector parameters.

 - JWST ETC Strategies: Landing page with links to individual articles on all of the available extraction strategies in the ETC.

 - JWST ETC Target Acquisition: Landing page with links to individual articles detailing target acquisition (TA) calculations with all 4 science instruments.